Lego Hero Factory: Television series

 To accompany the Hero Factory sets and storyline, a TV series of the same name, produced by Threshold Animation Studios, was commissioned by Lego in 2010.
-Starting off as a four-part mini-series on September 20, 2010 on Cartoon Network, further episodes followed portraying subsequent storylines from the toy line.
+Starting off as a four-part mini-series on September 20, 2010 on Nicktoons, further episodes followed portraying subsequent storylines from the toy line.
 Threshold have produced ten Hero Factory episodes, while an eleventh and final episode was produced instead by Lego partners Advance and Ghost for the "Invasion From Below" story arc, premiering in January 2014.

 The first four episodes of the series were released as a direct-to-DVD film entitled Hero Factory: Rise of the Rookies on November 22, 2010, it was released in Region 2 on October 21, 2011.
 The second assortment of episodes, including "Ordeal of Fire and "Savage Planet" (Parts One and Two), were also released as a direct-to-DVD film on October 4, 2011 entitled Hero Factory: Savage Planet and received a Region 2 release on November 5, 2012.
 Latter episodes are as of yet to receive a DVD release.